 Piracy has cost the global film industry millions and the trend is more threatening than ever now when the world turns to their internet connection in desperation.

-It is now imperative for film studios and stakeholders to collaborate with authentic OTT video streaming platforms to negate the threat of piracy.
+It is now imperative for film studios and stakeholders to collaborate with authentic OTT video streaming platforms to fight against online piracy.
 By making their films available through legitimate sources, they are less likely to take a hit in revenue than they would be, had they continued the way they were.
-OTT platforms are a way out.
+Over the top platforms are a way out.
 After all, while theatrical releases continue to account for a major chunk of revenue, digital rights are moving fast up the ladder due to the massive reach for lower marketing budgets.

 The final word

-The challenge for OTT platforms is to continuously roll out new content to retain subscribers as well as keeping content for new subscribers.
+The challenge for Over the top platforms is to continuously roll out new content to retain subscribers as well as keeping content for new subscribers.
 Film industry stakeholders could consider forming a symbiotic relationship to ride with the tide until the storm brews over.